 Limitations on Agent's Authority

-1.1 The Agent shall not market Telecommunications Services to any person or entity which he knows or discovers is an End User and is not then one of the Agent's Accounts.
+1.1 The Agent shall not market Hemp Logic's products to any person or entity which he knows or discovers is an End User and is not then one of the Agent's Accounts.

-1.2 The Agent shall market Telecommunications Services in accordance with the scheduled rates, policies, restrictions and conditions prescribed by Lightyear.
-Applications for service for Telecommunications Services (“Service Applications”) shall be submitted in the form and with the information required by Lightyear.
-The Agent shall make no representations and give no guarantees or warranties with respect to the Telecommunications Services, except as expressly authorized in writing by Lightyear.
+1.2 The Agent shall market Hemp Logic's products in accordance with the scheduled rates, policies, restrictions and conditions prescribed by Hemp Logic.
+Applications for service for Hemp Logic's products (“Service Applications”) shall be submitted in the form and with the information required by Hemp Logic.
+The Agent shall make no representations and give no guarantees or warranties with respect to the Hemp Logic's products, except as expressly authorized in writing by Hemp Logic.

-1.3 Lightyear shall have the sole authority to accept or reject all Service Applications from End Users.
-Lightyear shall promptly notify the Agent of the rejection of any Service Application.
-Lightyear reserves the right to terminate service to any person or entity if Lightyear determines such service is not in the best interests of Lightyear.
-The Agent shall not modify the standard terms of any Lightyear service agreement.
+1.3 Hemp Logic shall have the sole authority to accept or reject all Service Applications from End Users.
+Hemp Logic shall promptly notify the Agent of the rejection of any Service Application.
+Hemp Logic reserves the right to terminate service to any person or entity if Hemp Logic determines such service is not in the best interests of Hemp Logic.
+The Agent shall not modify the standard terms of any Hemp Logic service agreement.

-1.4 The Agent shall promptly forward to Lightyear all Applications for Service obtained from any prospective End User for processing.
+1.4 The Agent shall promptly forward to Hemp Logic all Applications for Service obtained from any prospective End User for processing.

 ARTICLE 2